dimanikulin/dimanikulin/PublishWhat1.md

 # What I put into my chapters
 ## "Headline" chapter
-I ause chat GPT to help me to generate headlie
+I ause chat GPT to help me to generate headline.
+But sometimes it requires a little correction.

 ## "Article Desription" chapter

-we call it TL;DR
+Usuall we call it **TL;DR** - too long; didn't read

-GPT helpes here
+And similar to previous GPT helpes here to generate

 ## "Tags" chapter